Queen's Debating Union: Successes

-The QDU is officially ranked 3rd in Canada and 20th out of all Universities in the world by the International Debate Education Association.

 Traditions

 The Queen's Debating Union has developed a number of longstanding traditions that continue to the present day.
 The club's motto “Experientia Docet” is both a reference to the value of gaining knowledge and practice, as well as a reference to the ironic observation made by Aldous Huxley in his novel 'Antic Hay' that experience doesn't teach in the vast majority of circumstances, humans being resistant to breaking bad patterns.

 The Union has many traditions common to debating societies, such as holiday celebrations and in-house tournaments, as well as traditions unique to the club, including a secret initiation ceremony and the maintenance of a large golden gown.
 The club is also the only institution in Canada to enforce something called the "Queen's Rule", an injunction that prevents any member or guest from insulting the Monarch of Canada.

 A tradition of performing a Gaelic song and dance native to Queen's University called the "Oil Thigh" has been adopted for external tournaments to express solidarity and historical continuity with the club's tradition of excellence.
 A related activity is the Queen's song, which references past exploits and future resolve, both in the context of academic debate standing as well as social vigour.